Saturday, May 25, 2013

 Sunday, September 30, 2012

-December 16th was Abbie's 1st birthday.
-It had been 6 months since I had seen her, but we had kept in touch with Tom and Angie by phone, text, skype and the blog they posted pictures on for us.
-Tom and Angie decided to come to our state, where much of their family lives, to celebrate her birthday.
+It had been 6 months since I had seen her, but we had kept in touch with The Awesomes by phone, text, skype and the blog they posted pictures on for us.
+The Awesomes decided to come to our state, where much of their family lives, to celebrate her birthday.
 That was just perfect for us!
 Of course, I was beyond excited to see her.
 She was now walking, and starting to talk a little.
 Time goes by even faster when you don't see a little one very often.
 They change so much in that time you're apart.
 I so wish she lived closer so I could watch the changes happen in her life.
 I really wish I could watch her grow up.

-On the night of her birthday, Tom and Angie had a big party for both sides of their family, and they invited us to come.
+On the night of her birthday, The Awesomes had a big party for both sides of their family, and they invited us to come.
 They had it at a place that was filled with blow-up slides and jumping houses and other blow-up toys.
 There was a party room for everyone to meet in.
 There were a lot of people there.
-We didn't get to spend much time with Abbie, because she was so distracted by everyone wanting to play with her and hold her, and by all the blow-up toys, gifts, cake, etc.
+We didn't get to spend much time with Angel, because she was so distracted by everyone wanting to play with her and hold her, and by all the blow-up toys, gifts, cake, etc.

 Now that it had been a year, we were all used to the idea of how things were.
-People were always asking me how Chelsea was doing.
+People were always asking me how CJ was doing.
 Was she sad?
 Was it hard for her?
 I would tell them that yes, I'm sure she is sad sometimes, and yes, it is hard for her sometimes, but that she is really okay.
 She was, and is, at peace with her decision.
-She loves Tom and Angie and trusts them completely, and knows they are raising her daughter with much love and patience.
+She loves The Awesomes and trusts them completely, and knows they are raising her daughter with much love and patience.
 She knows she did the right thing.

 June 2010: The adoption is final

-Six months after placement, Tom and Angie went to court in their state to made the adoption final.
+Six months after placement, The Awesomes went to court in their state to made the adoption final.
 You might think that it would have been a sad day for our family, losing our little one, but we didn't feel as if we were losing her.
 We knew she was where she should be, so finalizing it was actually a relief.

 After the court finalized the adoption, it was time to seal it all with our Heavenly Father.
 In the LDS church, we believe that families are sealed together for eternity in our temples.
-Tom and Angie came with Abbie to our state to attend the temple, and have her sealed to their family.
+The Awesomes came with Angel to our state to attend the temple, and have her sealed to their family.
 We were so glad that they came here to do it!
-My husband and I were able to attend the temple ceremony, and Angie gave me the privilege of taking a small part in it.
+My husband and I were able to attend the temple ceremony, and Mrs. Awesome gave me the privilege of taking a small part in it.
 It was a beautiful ceremony and a wonderful, spiritual day, confirming to me that this was where my granddaughter was always supposed to go, and this was the family who was supposed to raise her.
 My whole family gathered outside the temple to take pictures together.
-This picture of our family now hangs in my living room, with the words "Families are Forever" above it.
-Even though Abbie is with another family, I know that our family will be blessed by our Heavenly Father because of the sacrifices and the decisions we made.
-I truly believe that Abbie will always be a part of our family's life, here, and in the hereafter.
+One of the pictures of our family now hangs in my living room, with the words "Families are Forever" above it.
+Even though Angel is with another family, I know that our family will be blessed by our Heavenly Father because of the sacrifices and the decisions we made.
+I truly believe that Angel will always be a part of our family's life, here, and in the hereafter.

-The next day after the temple sealing, a special blessing was given to Abbie at an LDS church house.
-That day just happened to be July 4th, so Abbie was dressed in Red, White and Blue.
+The next day after the temple sealing, a special blessing was given to Angel at an LDS church house.
+That day just happened to be July 4th, so Angel was dressed in Red, White and Blue, and looked so cute!

 That weekend was one of the best of my life.
 There was so much joy and happiness for me.
 Everything felt so right and so perfect.
 That weekend completely changed everything.
 Even though I had felt good about everything so far, now I was completely content and happy with the adoption, and with the life that lay ahead for our family.
 I was totally at peace.